lsds/KungFu/README.md

 KungFu enables users to achieve *fast* and *adaptive* distributed machine learning.
 This is important because machine learning systems must cope with growing complex models and increasingly complicated deployment environments.
 KungFu has the following unique features:

 * Simplicity: KungFu permits distributed training by adding only one line of code in your training program.
-KungFu is easy to run because it does not require heavy dependency like MPI in Horovod and extra deployment like parameter servers.
+KungFu is very easy to deploy and run because it does not require extra deployment like parameter servers and heavy dependencies like MPI or RDMA in Horovod.
-* Adaptive distributed training: KungFu provides many advanced [distributed optimizers](srcs/python/kungfu/tensorflow/v1/optimizers/__init__.py) such as communication-efficient [PairAveragingOptimizer](https://arxiv.org/abs/1710.06952) and hyper-parameter-robust [SynchronousAveragingOptimizer](http://www.vldb.org/pvldb/vol12/p1399-koliousis.pdf) to help you address the cases in which [SynchronousSGDOptimizer](https://papers.nips.cc/paper/4687-large-scale-distributed-deep-networks.pdf) does not scale.
+* Adaptable distributed training: KungFu provides many advanced [distributed optimizers](srcs/python/kungfu/tensorflow/v1/optimizers/__init__.py) such as communication-efficient ``PairAveragingOptimizer`` and hyper-parameter-robust ``SynchronousAveragingOptimizer`` to help you address the cases in which conventional Synchronous SGD does not scale.
+See [Optimizers](https://github.com/lsds/KungFu#optimizers) for how to choose the right KungFu optimizer for your training scenario.
 * Online monitoring and control: KungFu supports [distributed SGD metrics](srcs/python/kungfu/tensorflow/v1/optimizers/sync_sgd.py) such as [gradient variance](https://en.wikipedia.org/wiki/Variance) and [gradient noise scale](https://openai.com/blog/science-of-ai/) to help understand the training process with low overhead.
 KungFu further provides control operators such as ``barrier`` and ``resize_cluster`` to seamlessly reconfigure training, even in response to monitored metrics.
 * Fast and scalable: KungFu adopts a decentralized architecture and exploits a high-performance implementation of communication, monitoring and control operators.
-Check out the performance of KungFu in the [Benchmark section](https://github.com/lsds/KungFu#benchmark).
+Check out the performance of KungFu in the [Benchmark](https://github.com/lsds/KungFu#benchmark).

-KungFu is highly extensible.
+KungFu is extensible.
 It has a clean low-level API that allows an easy implementation of new distributed training, monitoring and control algorithms.

 ## Usage